mokhwasomssi/stm32_hal_icm20948/README.md

 ### (3) Read / Write AK09916 (Auxiliary I2C)
-*This section is about how to access external sensor through ICM-20948*
 *select `AK09916`(magnetometer) in `ICM-20948` as a external sensor*

 * `ICM-20948` (master) Registers to access